-- (a) Upon receipt of the application from the local agency, the State Office shall consider the providers' and vendors' charges submitted. - (b) Providers shall be able to demonstrate licensure or certification by appropriate State or Federal agencies, if requested by State Office. - (c) Prior to the Commission's batched review of applications, the State Office shall prepare a disbursement schedule for each application in accordance with N.J.A.C.
-10:155-1.6, 1.7 and 1.8. - (d) In a cycle of batch reviews, the Commission shall review the applications and the State Office's disbursement schedule for each application based on the annual cap and the sliding payment schedule and make a decision on the Fund's level of assistance for each case.
-The calendar for the batch reviews shall be made available to the public by the State Office in advance of each year.
+- (a) Upon receipt of the application from the local agency, the State Office shall consider the providers' and vendors' charges submitted. - (b) Providers shall demonstrate licensure or certification by appropriate State or Federal agencies, if requested by State Office. - (c) Prior to the Commission's batched review of applications, the State Office shall prepare a disbursement schedule for each application in accordance with N.J.A.C.
+10:155-1.6, 1.7 and 1.8. - (d) In a cycle of batch reviews, the Commission shall review the applications and the State Office's disbursement schedule for each application based on the annual cap and the sliding payment schedule.
+A decision on the Fund's level of assistance for each case will be determined.
+The calendar for the batch reviews shall be made available to the public by the State Office, as required by the Open Public Meetings Act.